2 - Rectangular wave: sin(t) + sin(3t)/3 + sin(5t)/5 with a period of 2Pi

 Figure 10-b : The outliers were removed and a linear detrend performed.

 Figure 10-c : Model with a period of 27 days.
-The second order period was revealed by substracting the signal from the first part of the fundamental period.
+The second order period was revealed by substracting the signal

 Figure 10-d : Reverse Elliptic Spectrum according to Gouthière, shows the 2nd order period of 27 days is found after treatement of the first signal.